vitordiniz25/FlappyBirdWeb/README.md

 # FlappyBirdWeb
-Flappy Bird only using Javascript, CSS and HTML
+Flappy Bird only using Javascript, CSS and HTML by cod3r.